YKamari/dsc-phase-1-project/README.md

 ### 4. Most Successful Movie Productions: Earnings & Profitability

-The highest earning movies worldwide each year are also appear to be the most profitable movies in their respective years.
-Foreign gross earnings was the major contributor to majority of these films with the exception of 'Transformers: Dark of the Moon' and 'Jurassic World' whose earnings were mainly from domestic earnings.
+The top 20 highest earning movies from 2010 to 2018, domestically and oveseas are produced by 10 studios - the top 10 highest earning movies worldwide each year are also top 10 the most profitable movies in their respective years.
+Foreign gross earnings was the major contributor to financial performance majority of these films with the exception of 'Transformers: Dark of the Moon' and 'Jurassic World' whose earnings were mainly from domestic earnings.

 Toy Story 3 was also the only movie that is the highest earning both domestically and overseas in its release year.